Here you’ll find important information for graduands.

-The final date to defer your graduation for Spring 2018 is Sunday 26 August.
+The final date to defer your graduation for Autumn 2019 is Sunday 17 March.

 After this date it is not possible to defer, and if you are unable to attend the ceremony you will graduate in absentia.
 No correspondence will be entered into regarding deferral after this date.